Help a Senior this Halloween with a Visiting Angels Greeter

-Visiting Angels Halloween Greeters shop for candy, help prepare seniors' homes for a safe Halloween, answer the door, help hand out candy to trick-or-treaters, and simply provide seniors peace of mind during the flood of front-door company.
+Visiting Angels Halloween Greeters can help a senior shop for candy, help prepare seniors’ homes for a safe Halloween, answer the door, help hand out candy to trick-or-treaters, and simply provide seniors peace of mind during the flood of front-door company.

 How Visiting Angels “Halloween Greeters” Help:

-• A Halloween companion for a senior helps deter troublemakers and gives the impression there is more than one person living
+- A Halloween companion for a senior helps deter troublemakers and gives the impression there is more than one person living in the home.

 -While a dark home may signal to trick-or-treaters that there is no candy, it also tells vandals the house could be empty.